Lowe Wines, Mudgee, New South Wales © Destination NSW

 Day 4: Mudgee to Sydney via Bilpin

-Heading back through Lithgow, take the Bell’s Line of Road and chart a course for the sleepy hamlet of Bilpin.
+Heading back through Lithgow, chart a course for the sleepy hamlet of Bilpin.
 This is apple country, and the perfect place to pick up some local produce to take home.
 Pick your own apples straight from the tree at one of the many family owned and run orchards in the area, including Bilpin Springs Orchard or Shields Orchard, or sip the products made from them; Hillbilly Cider offers up sweet ciders and wood-fired pizza, or drop in to Bilpin Cider for its Picnic on the Farm baskets (be sure to order ahead), which can be enjoyed sitting on the grass behind the cellar door.